Yohannes-Tigistu/2025-project-phase-mobile-tasks/mobile/Yohannes Tigistu/ecommerce_app/README.md

 # ecommerce_app

 A new Flutter project.
-# task 9 set up linter rules
+# task Domain layer refactoring
     completed domain layer refactoring :

         create_new_product_usecase: for creating new products